godfat/rest-core/README.md

   use RC::JsonResponse, true
   use RC::CommonLogger, method(:puts)
 end

 client = YourClient.new
-puts "rest-client with threads doing concurrent requests" a = [client.get('cardinalblue')['name'], client.get('godfat')['name']] puts "It's not blocking..." p a puts "DONE"
+puts "rest-client with threads doing concurrent requests" a = [client.get('cardinalblue')['name'], client.get('godfat')['name']] puts "It's not blocking... but doing concurrent requests underneath" p a # here we want the values, so it blocks here puts "DONE"
 ```